 The Executive Resourcing management team has not operated our company as a public, stand-alone company, and we will have a new board of directors appointed by TMP.
 Our ability to satisfy our obligations and maintain profitability will be solely dependent upon the future performance of the businesses we own and operate, and we will not be able to rely upon the financial and other resources and cash flows of those business lines remaining with TMP.
 Since Executive Resourcing does not have an operating history as a separate entity, it will be difficult for anyone to accurately forecast our future revenues and other operating results, and we cannot assure you that Executive Resourcing will be able to satisfy its obligations and maintain profitability.
-Further, historically, we have packaged our eResourcing services with other services offered by TMP, most notably, Monster.
-After the spin-off, we will no longer have this ability, thereby potentially making our eResourcing services less attractive to some of our customers or potential customers.
+Further, historically, eResourcing has utilized other services offered by TMP, most notably, Monster.
+After the spin-off, we will only have the same access to Monster as would any other third party, thereby potentially making our eResourcing services less attractive to some of our customers or potential customers.